medusa-project/metaslurp/README.md

 ## Migrating the Elasticsearch indexes

-Elasticsearch index schemas are generally immutable.
-The migration procedure is:
+For the most part, once created, index schemas can't be modified.
+To migrate to an incompatible schema, the procedure would be something like:

-1. Define a new index schema in `app/search/schemas`
+1. Update the index schema in `app/search/index_schema.yml`
-2. Create an index that uses it:
+2. Create an index with the new schema:
-   `bin/rails elasticsearch:indexes:create_latest`
+   `bin/rails elasticsearch:indexes:create[my_new_index]`
 3. Populate the new index with documents.
-There are two ways to do this:
+There are a couple of ways to do
+   this:
-     1. If the schema change was backwards-compatible with the source documents added to the index, invoke `bin/rails elasticsearch:indexes:reindex`.
+    1. If the schema change was backwards-compatible with the source documents added to the index, invoke
+       `bin/rails elasticsearch:indexes:reindex[my_current_index,my_new_index]`.
        This will copy all source documents from the current index into the new index, effectively reindexing them.
+(Ensure that the cluster has enough capacity to support this.)
-     2. Otherwise, reharvest everything.
-(N.B.: it's not currently possible to harvest into a non-current index.)
+    2. Otherwise, reharvest everything into the new index.

-4. Switch over the alias: `bin/rails elasticsearch:indexes:migrate`
+Because all of the above is generally a huge pain, an effort has been made to design the index schema to be flexible enough to require migration as infrequently as possible.

 # Notes

-## Using Shibboleth locally
+## Signing in locally

-Log in as:
-* `admin`/`admin@example.org` for admin privileges
-* `user`/`user@example.org` for normal-user privileges
+Sign in as `admin` with password `admin@example.org`.